se4ai2223-uniba/architectural-style-recognition/data/README.md

 ### Data Instances

-Each instance is constitued by a 224x224x3 image.
+Each instance is constitued by images of different sizes.

 ### Data Fields